freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 ### Talk like the natives

 The HTML specification is a document that describes how the language should be used to build websites.
-Assistive technologies, like screen-readers, speech recognition programs etc. are aware of this document.
+Assistive technologies, like screen readers, speech recognition programs etc. are aware of this document.
 Web developers however, often are not, or at least not enough, and think something like this is ok:
 ```html
     <div class="awesome-button"></div>